ITGoon/Event-Services-Ordering/README.md

 ```

 ## verifyorder.php
-This line is specific to the location I use this ordering site, feel free to change for your needs.
+This line is specific to the location I use this ordering site, feel free to change for your needs or remove it.
 ```
 <p />If your order includes more than 5 telephone lines, please email lineorders@YOUR_DOMAIN to inquire about special pricing.
 ```